vincentvankrunkelsven/courses-intro-to-sql/code/chapter3.md

 LIMIT 10;
 ```

-[//]: # (here again we have the problem of the majority of NULL being greater than 0 when using ORDER BY, i.e. not having enough data)
+**Note: here again we have the problem of the majority of NULL being greater than 0 when using ORDER BY, i.e. not having enough data**
 Get the total amount made by the bottom ten distributors.
 ```sql
 SELECT distributor, sum(budget_millions)